phaticusthiccy/Open-APIs/TextMaker/README.md

-# Textpro - Photooxy - Unlimited API
+# Textpro - Photooxy - TextGlow Unlimited API

 ##
 This api can handle thousands of requests.
 Also its completely free